swannodette/baduk/_posts/2016-01-08-hello-baduk.markdown

 The on-ramping story for Go is significantly less inviting.
 The problem in many ways boils down to language barriers.
 The vast majority of contemporary Go literature, and thus pedagogy, is only available in Chinese, Japanese and Korean.
-Most of the good books available in English are Japanese translations from the 70s, and while unquestionably classics, they suffer from an old fashioned approach to teaching Go.
+Many of the good books available in English are Japanese translations from the 70s, 80s, and 90s and while unquestionably classics, they suffer from an old fashioned approach to teaching Go.

 I believe a couple factors are swinging things in the right direction for a whole new level of popularity for Go in the States - the wide